 The physiological effects of exercise are commonly described and reported at length in the general population and more recently in CKD populations.
 However, the potential of exercise to affect cognition is still vastly under researched, particularly in chronic disease populations such as CKD.
 To date there are no experimental studies which have looked at the effects of exercise on a direct measure of cognitive function in the non-dialysis CKD population.
-One recent observational study reported a relationship between physical function (walking gait speed) and cognitive function, measured using the Japanese version of the MoCA-J (63).
-However, without a direct measure of cognitive function and a manipulation of physical activity levels, causality is unable to be identified.
-The only other study within the non-dialysis CKD population looked at the effect of a three-month home-based aerobic exercise programme on the KDQOL-SF questionnaire (60).
-Findings reported a significant improvement in cognitive function through this measure, though again this is not a direct measure of cognitive function.
-With this in mind we are unable to make a recommendation in regard to the use of exercise to improve cognitive function, however we wish to emphasise the importance of cognitive function in the non-dialysis population and highlight this as a particular area of research which needs addressing.
+One recent observational study reported a relationship between physical function (walking gait speed) and cognitive function, measured using the Japanese version of the MoCA-J.63 However, without a direct measure of cognitive function and a manipulation of physical activity levels, causality is unable to be identified.
+The only other study within the non-dialysis CKD population looked at the effect of a three-month home-based aerobic exercise programme on the KDQOL-SF questionnaire.60 Findings reported a significant improvement in cognitive function through this measure, though again this is not a direct measure of cognitive function.
+With this in mind we are unable to make a recommendation regarding the use of exercise to improve cognitive function in the non-dialysis population and highlight this as a particular area of research which needs addressing.